notcandy001/web/content/_index.md

 **I build things to understand them.**

-**I'm {{ age() }} years old.**
+**I’m {{ age() }} years old.**

 I was born September 12, 2006.
-Since then I've been curious about how things actually work beneath the surface.
+Since then I’ve been curious about how things actually work beneath the surface.
 While most people are happy just using software, I like digging deeper into the kernel, the compositor, the configs, and the systems that make everything run.

 For me, understanding a system is more interesting than simply using it.
 I want to know why something works, not just that it works.